charliefowle03/EvaAIassistant/README.md

-Simply open the above file.
-Click the "Raw" tab above the script and the script will install in Tampermonkey.
+Simply open the above file, then click the "Raw" tab above the script and the script will install to Tampermonkey.